uport-project/specs/did-methods/https-did-method.md

 ### Create (Register)

+Creating a DID is done by
+1. applying at a domain name registrar for use of a domain name and
+1. storing the location of a hosting service, the IP address at a DNS lookup service
-Creating a DID is done by creating the DID document JSON-LD file including a suitable keypair, e.g., using the Koblitz Curve, and storing the `did.json` file under the well-known URL.
+1. creating the DID document JSON-LD file including a suitable keypair, e.g., using the Koblitz Curve, and storing the `did.json` file under the well-known URL.

 For the domain name `w3c-ccg.github.io`, the `did.json` will be available under the following URL: